withbelay/style/Style/Frontend/index.md

 #### A note about Immer

 So now this is going to sound like it completely contradicts the above statements, but there is one specific scenario where writing mutating code is actually fine, and that is in redux toolkit reducers.
-Redux toolkit makes use of the [Immer](https://immerjs.github.io/immer/) library, which means that redux reducers recieve a *copy* of the current state called a draft which can be modified with the usual methods, then that draft is used to create the new state.
+Redux toolkit makes use of the [Immer](https://immerjs.github.io/immer/) library, which means that redux reducers receive a *copy* of the current state called a draft which can be modified with the usual methods, then that draft is used to create the new state.

 ```js
 .addCase(createAlpacaACHRelationship.fulfilled, (state, action) => {